maydewd/artisan/ProjectPlan.md

 * Message
 * Message hub

-We will spend the first two weeks (Sprint 1) planning out these screens; particularly finding the common threads between them and designing robust component classes that can be extended to easily add new screens.
+We will spend the first two weeks (Sprint 1) planning out these screens; particularly finding the common threads between them and designing robust component classes that can be extended in the future to easily add new screens.

 ## Client side